 This time I’m trying to create a basic jumper, wit a bit of positive ease.
-Gray, and I’m planning to decorate it with flower embroidery.
+Grey, and I’m planning to decorate it with flower embroidery.

 Top down, raglan with back elevation.
 Below are my notes whose main purpose is to make sure I know what I did this time, to keep all the information in one place.
 But I hope they might be useful to other people, too.
 Please feel free to ask questions!